-The SHSP adopts the USDOT Safe System Approach, which looks at all factors affecting safety.
+The SHSP adopts the United States Department of Transportation (USDOT) Safe System Approach, which looks at all factors affecting traffic safety.
 Figure ES-3 shows the Safe System Approach 'wheel', which is based on a set of principles and elements intended to ensure that safety solutions are holistic and comprehensive.
 The Safe System Approach recognizes the likelihood of human error, accommodates human injury tolerance, and emphasizes a shared responsibility.